ThomasLee94/southpark-api/docs/README.md

 **baseURL:** https://.../api/auth

 Only authenticated will be able to make RESTfull POST, UPDATE & DELETE API calls.
+JWT's were used for authentication.

 | Verb          | Route                                   | Description                            |
 | ------------- |:---------------------------------------:| --------------------------------:      |